-With over 14,000 camps in the United States, standing out and increasing camp enrollment can feel absolutely overwhelming.
+With over 14,000 camps in the United States, tips to demystify camp marketing are important.
+Standing out and increasing camp enrollment can feel absolutely overwhelming.
 With so many marketing options, choosing the best channels to reach parents can feel impossible.
 Have no fear; we’re here to break it down for you, with 12 of the best ways to connect with parents and inspire them to enroll their kids in your camp season after season.

 Before you jump into any summer camp marketing plan, there are a few things you should keep in mind.